gmarroquio/NLW-1.0-ecoleta/README.md

 ## :memo: License

 This project is under the MIT license.
-See the [LICENSE](https://github.com/DanielObara/NLW-1.0/blob/master/LICENSE) for details.
+See the [LICENSE](https://github.com/Guilherme/NLW-1.0/blob/master/LICENSE) for details.

-Made with ♥ by Daniel Obara :wave: [Get in touch!](https://www.linkedin.com/in/danielobara/)
+Made with ♥ by Guilherme Marroquio :wave: [Get in touch!](https://www.linkedin.com/in/Guilherme/)

 [nodejs]: https://nodejs.org/
 [typescript]: https://www.typescriptlang.org/